 We can’t all be Arthur Christmas and keep the spirit of Christmas alive all year around.
 What is more, it is difficult for some of us to think about Christmas shopping at the best of times, let alone in advance (although I am one of the few, admittedly, who starts in January).
 So it is around this time of year that panic strikes and you find yourself asking ‘where to start?’
 But there is no need to!
 If we can make it out of the retail jungle this season, so can you!

 Last week, we all heard that snow was forecast to hit Britain.
 And for those of you who either hate the cold weather, or are frightened that this will affect your Christmas shopping re. travel, delivery et cetera., don’t worry as we’ve got it covered.
-From zipping around the stores in a few hours to cutting corners by buying gifts online, all of your presents will be bought and wrapped in time for Father Christmas’ arrival.
+From zipping around the stores in a few hours to cutting corners by buying gifts online, you can take some fathers day gift ideas for this date, all of your presents will be bought and wrapped in time for Father Christmas’ arrival.
 This is not a gift guide, but rather a remedy to staying calm during the busy shopping period.
 So while you start on your list, let us, the MFM elves, take care of the rest as there is nothing worse than a season of stressful shopping.

 It’s time to embrace the festive frivolities and not stress out about shopping.
 And some of the best ways to do this is to plan ahead.
 We don’t necessarily mean to plan your entire shopping list now (which can help, admittedly), but to, in fact, decide what you’ll be wearing at the time.
 So here goes…